 #4 - Keep an Open Mind Throughout

 According to counselling courses, one of the important qualities a person needs to have to resolve relationship issues is his open-mindedness.
 It can be easier said than done when you have a particular grievance, but having a closed mind will make it difficult to come to a compromise.
 This is dysfunction in action, so some rationalization needs to occur, with egos being parked temporarily.

 #5 - Avoid Binary Terms like ‘Always’ & ‘Never’

 When you say things like “you’re always lying!” or “you’ll never understand!”, you’re effectively raising an emotional wall.
 It may be invisible, but it’s still hard to get past it, so more convivial and friendly wording needs to be adopted.
 By avoiding binary terms like ‘never’ and ‘always’, you can find common ground and reach a compromise.

 Flexible Counselling Courses: The Key to a Rewarding Career

 Empowering people to rekindle their love for each other is one of the reasons why being a professional counsellor is one of the most rewarding careers out there.
-What’s more, getting the training you need is easier and more affordable than ever, thanks to flexible, video-based counselling courses like our Introduction To Relationship Counselling Certificate that offers insight into the profession.
+What’s more, getting the training you need is easier and more affordable than ever, thanks to flexible, video-based counselling courses like our Introduction To Relationship Counselling course that offers insight into the profession.